 When your cat is hacking on the occasional hairball, cats don’t usually vomit that much.
 If the vomit is thick yellow bile, then you can be sure that the cats’ kidneys or gastric system are not working well.
 Take your cat to the vet to do some tests just to makes sure that nothing’s serious.

-What do you mean by the sensitive stomach of a cat?
+What do you mean by the sensitive stomach of older cats?

 Cats love to eat; there’s no denying that it’s the only thing they’re good at.
 Due to their eating habits, they’re very selective in what they eat; this often leads to bickering over different foods.
 Even though due to their posh eating habits, they will still gobble up food items that might be harmful to them, and that always causes a nuisance for the cat owner.